actblue/actblue_wordpress_plugin/actblue-contributions/readme.txt

 - Support for embeddable donation buttons
 - Support for refcodes
 - Gutenberg block with additional customization options

+This plugin was designed and built in collaboration with <a href="https://upstatement.com/">Upstatement</a>.

 = About ActBlue =